Learn how to make a reusable heating pad infused with essential oils.

 - Flax Seed

 - Essential Oils I use: Muscle Relief, Stress Relief, Lavender, Quiet Time, Patchouli

 - Non-toxic fabric pens (I found pens to be easier and far less messy)

 - Non toxic Fabric paint

 - Mini office binder clips (if you don’t want to use sewing pins)

 I HOPE YOU ENJOY CREATING THESE HOMEMADE REUSABLE HEATING PADS.
 HAPPY SEWING!

-More sewing projects from our homestead
+More fun sewing projects

 - Hanging chair (great for kids rooms, or outside)